 Canadians visiting the US also benefit from lower prices on goods and services here, most notably gasoline and building materials.
 Currency exchange rates are also favorable for Canadians, though they are down a bit from a historic high in March of 2009.
 I remember only about 10 years ago the situation was opposite, and shopping trips or vacations to Canada were a great way to get a lot for the American dollar.
 Southern B.C., Alberta, and the National Parks of the Canadian Rockies are still very popular vacation spots for North Idaho residents, and most vacations I hear about involve outdoor enthusiasts enjoying Canada’s natural treasures and great skiing.

 In Sandpoint, everyone I know is glad to see that our neighbors to the north are frequenting North Idaho and discovering how much this area has to offer.
 We are finding that they make great neighbors, clients, and friends.
 When I visit Canada, I never really feel like I am in a different country, and I suspect Canadians feel the same here.
-To acknowledge our kinship with Canada, Schweitzer Mountain has adopted Whitewater resort near Nelson, B.C. as its Canadian sister, and is offering Whitewater pass holders free skiing if they stay in any of the resort owned accommodations.
+To acknowledge our kinship with Canada, Schweitzer Mountain has adopted Whitewater resort near Nelson, B.C. as its Canadian sister, and as part of the Powder Alliance is offering Whitewater pass holders free skiing mid week.

 Tom Russell, Architect LEED AP